|

 big party last week, thrown by rap-music titan Sean (Puffy) Combs at a Manhattan

 restaurant, in honour of his own 29th birthday.
-As

 the main man at Bad Boy Records, this gentleman is apparently one of the principal people